chyinan/BatchGenie/README.md

      3. Click "Create API Key"
      4. Copy the generated API Key
    - Set your Gemini API Key in `config.py`
+   - If you need to add a proxy, please set it in the PROXY column
 ## Usage

 Run the program: